approach0/docs/content/en/devops.md

 swarm:service-create?service=indexer&service_indexer_mesh_sharding=5
 ```

 Be careful of service dependency.
-Forexample if you want restart `usersdb` service, you need also to restart `lattice` and `stats` services afterwards.
+For example, if you want restart `usersdb` service,
+you will also need to restart `lattice` and `stats` services afterwards.

 ### 4. Maintenance